-Pimento Cheese is a classic southern staple that’s easy to make using only three ingredients.
-Made with cheddar cheese, pimentos and mayo, it is delicious as a spread, pimento cheese dip or sandwich!
+Pimento Cheese is a classic southern staple that’s easy to make using only three basic ingredients.
+Made with cheddar cheese, pimentos and creamy mayonnaise, it is delicious as a spread, pimento cheese dip or sandwich!
 You can spread it on crackers or use it as a dip for veggies or chips.

 One of the most popular ways of using pimento cheese is for the spread in the classic Pimento Cheese sandwich – two slices of basic white bread with the creamy cheesy filling.